DavDaddy/OpenSourceSetups.x10.mx/README.md

 # OpenSourceSetups.x10.mx
-A reposutory of the iRacing NASCAR setups available on the web site OpenSourceSetups.x10.mx and it's mirror OpenSetups.ml
+A repository of the iRacing NASCAR setups available on the web site OpenSourceSetups.x10.mx and it's mirror OpenSetups.ml